alessandroNarcisi96/PlagiarismDetector/README.md

 Then all the process is reiterated until all the point are used for the testing set.
 The final accuracy is the average of the results

-As the project show all the model in the end achieve the same accuracy:0.94 Since the dataset is quite balanced between plagiarism and not plagiarism it is a good measure
+As the project shows all the models in the end achieve the same accuracy:0.94 Since the dataset is quite balanced between plagiarism and not plagiarism it is a good measure